Celebrating Thanksgiving as a person of color is complicated

 I don’t feel depressed or lonely if I spend the holiday alone or without family.
 If I want to eat chicken enchiladas or pancakes for dinner instead of turkey and stuffing, I don’t feel weird about it.

 You can celebrate with friends (that’s why Friendsgivings are a thing, after all).
 You can have a traditional or non-traditional Thanksgiving meal with family, with just one other person, or with 30.
-I feel like there’s less pressure to do something, like there is on New Year’s Eve.
+I feel like there’s not much pressure to do something like there is on New Year’s Eve.
 It’s not romantic like Valentine’s Day.
 It’s not religious like Easter or Christmas.